 How does a Flock of Birds manage to fly?
 How do the many birds coordinate when they fly and make turns?
 A flock of birds is a classic example of an emergent phenomen where the total is bigger than the sum of its parts.
-This is what we will explore here, how do new structures, new organisms, new ideas emerge out of their parts?

 Here is what's interesting about Change and Disruption.
 Disruption helps us grow.
 Disruption helps us leave the habit zone, and create new structures.
 Some form of disruption is even necessary to keep an organism growing.